dominicarrojado/dominicarrojado.github.io/posts/how-to-create-your-own-pagination-in-react-and-typescript-with-tests-part-2.md

 For the final test case, let's add the tests to cover the uncovered lines `25, 35-43`.
 If you look for these lines in `src/components/Pagination.tsx`, these are the `onClick` events for each of the `PageLink` components rendered.

-We can use the [`fireEvent`](https://testing-library.com/docs/dom-testing-library/api-events/#fireevent) method which is also from Testing Library to trigger DOM events in the test environment such as a click event.
+We can use the [`fireEvent`](https://testing-library.com/docs/dom-testing-library/api-events/#fireevent) method which is also from the Testing Library to trigger DOM events in the test environment such as a click event.

 Here's an example on how to use it: